 The spacious and luminous 76m2 studio is situated on the sixth floor of a building designed by Einar Sjöström and W.G.
 Palmqvist constructed in 1913.
 The studio comes with a sleeping area, kitchen, bathroom and basic equipment.
 The rent of the studio is 1150e/month which includes electricity, water and internet.
 The Foundation grants each resident 1000e/month to cover for the costs.
 The resident must pay for other costs him/herself.

-Finnish artists can apply for the residency.
+Artists who are permanently living in Finland can apply for the residency.